WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/petnames.md

-would have suggested would be a correct name for this person, and decides to reify the name `Dr. Nym` as her own manually set local petname for the professor, and the display of the name updates accordingly with a friendly golden star.
+would have suggested would be a correct name for this person, and decides to reify the name `Dr. Nym` as her own manually set local petname for the professor, and the display of the name updates accordingly with a friendly star.
 When she receives communication from or about Dr. Nym in the future, she will be aware that it is this particular Dr. Nym within the network of people she knows, and not some other